teo-bou/JustSignIt/README.md

 2. Follow the on-screen instructions to start practicing sign language.
 3. Use the video feed to see real-time predictions and feedback.

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.